Frequently Asked Questions

 Where are the services provided?

-TENT provides services within a 15 mile radius from Taos Plaza, which means that it serves, subject to the availability of its volunteer staff, Taos and the surrounding areas of El Prado, Arroyo Seco, Ranchos de Taos, Talpa, Llano Quemado and Arroyo Hondo.
-TENT intends to expand its service area as its membership base and volunteer staff grow.
+TENT provides services within a 15 mile drive from Taos Plaza, which means that it serves, subject to the availability of its volunteer staff, Taos and the surrounding areas of El Prado, Arroyo Seco, Ranchos de Taos, Talpa, Llano Quemado and Arroyo Hondo.
 See Service Area.

 Who can become a member of TENT, and how much does a membership cost?